 Between the buildings, we will integrate connections that allow for pedestrians and cyclists to move through the site easily and efficiently, with a combination of both open and covered walkable areas.

-We are a founding member of the neighbourhood land owners’ group, where we’re working together to ensure we’re building a vibrant and welcoming neighbourhood that will connect the neighbourhoods to the north and west to Yonge and Steeles and, most importantly, to the coming subway station.
+We are a founding member of the Yonge Steeles Landowners Group, where we’re working together to ensure we’re building a vibrant and welcoming neighbourhood that will connect the existing community to the north and west to Yonge and Steeles and, most importantly, to the coming subway station.
 We know that our neighbours expect us to work together, and we take that responsibility seriously.

 Yes, there will be many opportunities for community input.
 We want it to be easy for neighbours and members of the community to share their thoughts and ask questions.
 We’ll be hosting additional information sessions once we are further along in the process, as well as the public meetings that are part of the city application process.
 In the meantime, you can submit questions, find updates about planned consultation dates as well as find other information about our proposal through this website.